nerds-with-keyboards/routerino/README.md

 ## Who Is This For?

-Routerino is for React developers building content sites, marketing pages, or JAMstack apps who want full SEO (static HTML, meta tags, sitemaps) without adopting a framework like Next.js or Remix.
-If you're building a dashboard or an authenticated app, React Router is fine.
-If you need Google to index your pages, Routerino gives you that at build time with zero new dependencies.
+Routerino is intended for React content sites, marketing pages, and JAMstack applications that need static HTML, meta tags, and sitemaps without adopting a framework such as Next.js or Remix.
+A dashboard or authenticated application may not need static generation; a general-purpose client-side router may be enough in that case.

 ## TypeScript